moabdi/khatma/assets/faq/faq_en.md

 **Yes!** Full offline support included:

 **Available offline:**
-- Complete Quran text
 - Reading progress tracking
-- Personal Khatma access
+- Access to personal Khatma
+- Local bookmarks and notes

+**Requires internet:**
+- Sharing and group features
+- Cloud synchronization
+- App updates

 Download completes automatically on first use.

-# How do I backup my data?
+# How to backup my data?

 **Automatic backup** when signed in:

-**What's backed up:**
+**What gets backed up:**
 - All Khatma progress
 - Reading history
 - Personal settings